Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning

 \subsection{Model: T/S dependency and Feature Extraction}

 Two other important dimensions of the Model part are T/S dependency and Feature Extraction.
-These dimensions are closely tied to the DL architectures employed within a model.
+Although T/S Dependency and Feature Extraction relate to the same underlying DL architectures, they capture different aspects of model design.
+T/S Dependency describes how the model globally organizes the modeling of temporal and spatial dependencies, while Feature Extraction indicates wheter such a dedicated module is employed to extract temporal, spatial, or spatio-temporal features.

 Building on existing taxonomies for DL-based methods \citep{ZamanzadehDarban2024, Choi2021}, popular architectures for MTSAD were grouped into temporal architectures comprising RNN, Transformer and TCN, and spatial architectures comprising CNN, GNN, AE, VAE and GAN.
 Other generative architectures, such as Normalizing Flows and Diffusion Models, have also been used in MTSAD despite not directly modeling temporal or spatial dependencies.
 Normalizing Flows (e.g. MAF and Real NVP) transform a simple base distribution (e.g. Gaussian) into a complex target distribution via invertible mappings, allowing efficient density estimation \citep{Kobyzev2021}.
 In MTSAD, anomalies are assumed to occur in low-density regions \citep{GANF, MTGFlow}.
 Diffusion Models (e.g. DDPM) instead corrupt inputs with noise and learn to reverse this process for reconstruction \citep{ImDiffusion, DDTAD}.
 In practice, these generative models are often combined with spatio-temporal architectures to better capture the complex MTS patterns.